watermarkhu/mkdocstrings-matlab/README.md

 - **Support for argument validation blocks:** Tree-sitter collects your [function and method argument validation](https://mathworks.com/help/matlab/matlab_prog/function-argument-validation-1.html) blocks to display input and output argument types and default values.
-   It is even able to automatically add cross-references o other objects from your API.
+   It is even able to automatically add cross-references to other objects from your API.

-- **Recursive documentation of MATLAB [namespaces](https://mathworks.com/help/matlab/matlab_oop/namespaces.html):**
-  just add `+` to the identifer, and you get the full namespace docs.
+- **Recursive documentation of MATLAB [namespaces](https://mathworks.com/help/matlab/matlab_oop/namespaces.html) and folders:** just add `+` to the identifer for namespaces or the relative path for folder, and you get documentation for the entire directory.
 You don't need to inject documentation for each class, function, and script.
-Additionaly, the parent namespace documentation will be either extracted from the `Contents.m` or the `readme.md` file at the root of the namespace.
+Additionaly, the directory documentation will be either extracted from the `Contents.m` or the `readme.md` file at the root of the namespace or folder.

 - **Support for documented properties:** properties definitions followed by a docstring will be recognized in classes.